greenlight-coop/infrastructure/terraform/README.md

 Check that the various ingress certificates were correctly configured and if not (due to timeout) delete the affected ingress (or the certificate) and it will be automatically recreated.

+Check that the default Kafka Knative Eventing broker was created successfully.
+It may be in a failed state due to being created prior to full configuration of Eventing resources.
+If this is the case, delete the project and the broker will be recreated.

 Build the remainder of the Terraform resources:

     terraform apply -auto-approve